fbpx

 b.
 Residential properties worth, than 10 million baht are not subject to taxation for people who own the building and not the land, such, as condominium owners.

-4. Tax Exemption, for Primary Residence Clarification; Please keep in mind that the tax exemption for properties only pertains to the residence of the owner, not any other properties they may own or use as second homes, which are subject, to taxation based upon their assessed value.
+4. Tax Exemption, for Primary Residence Clarification: Remember that the tax exemption for properties only pertains to the residence of the owner, not any other properties they may own or use as second homes, which are subject to taxation based upon their assessed value.

-Please consider seeking advice, from a tax expert or the appropriate authorities to make sure you grasp and follow the Land and Building Tax laws correctly including any exemptions that may apply.
+Consider seeking advice from a tax expert or the appropriate authorities to ensure you grasp and follow the Land and Building Tax laws correctly, including any exemptions that may apply.
+The same goes for when doing due diligence for a property purchase.

-In Thailand’s Land and Building Tax system tax rates vary depending on how the property’s used.
-These rates fall into four categories, each, with its maximum rate as of 2020;
+In Thailand’s Land and Building Tax system, tax rates vary depending on how the property is used.
+These rates fall into four categories, each with its maximum rate as of 2020;

-• Properties dedicated to agriculture, known as properties are classified in this group.
-Are subjected to a tax rate of 0…15 percent based on their assessed value.
+• Properties dedicated to agriculture, known as properties, are classified in this group.
+They are subject to a tax rate of 0…15 percent based on their assessed value.

-• Residential properties refer to properties utilized for living purposes such, as condominiums (condos) apartments and houses.
-Are recognized as properties, in the tax system where a tax rate of 0․30 percent is applied to the property’s assessed value.
+• Residential properties refer to properties utilized for living purposes, such as condominiums (condos), apartments, and houses.
+They are recognized as properties in the tax system, where a tax rate of 0․30 percent is applied to the property’s assessed value.

-• Non residential or non agricultural properties refer to those used for industrial purposes of residential or farming activities.
-The tax rate applicable, to properties is set at 1/20th of the property’s assessed value.
+• Nonresidential or nonagricultural properties refer to those used for industrial purposes or residential or farming activities.
+The tax rate applicable to these properties is set at 1/20th of the property’s assessed value.

-Please bear in mind these rates represent the rates and the specific tax amount could vary depending upon the assessed value of the property as determined by the treasury department in accordance, with the Property Appraisal Act.
+These rates represent the rates, and the specific tax amount could vary depending upon the property’s assessed value as determined by the treasury department in accordance with the Property Appraisal Act.

-It’s wise to seek advice, from a tax expert or refer to the guidelines and regulations issued by the authorities in Thailand for precise and current details, on tax rates and possible changes.
+We recommend seeking advice from a tax expert or referring to the guidelines and regulations issued by the Thai authorities for precise and current details on tax rates and possible changes.

 Contact Us